-- no exercise by the underwriters of their option to purchase up to an additional a one-for-reverse stock split of our ordinary shares effected on ADSs in this offering; and 2017. - In connection with the completion of this offering, we expect that all of our preferred shares will convert into ordinary shares.
+In connection with the completion of this offering, all of our preferred shares will convert into ordinary shares.
 Other than our Series C preferred shares, all outstanding preferred shares convert to ordinary shares on a one-to-one basis.
 Our Series C preferred shares convert to ordinary shares on the basis of a formula that is based on the price of this offering.
-Assuming an initial public offering price of \$ per ADS, (the midpoint of the range set forth on the cover of this prospectus), we expect the Series C preferred shares to convert on a one-for-one basis.
-Unless otherwise indicated, all share data gives effect to the anticipated conversion of our preferred shares into ordinary shares on a one-to-one basis, including with respect to our Series C preferred shares.
-See "Series C conversion" for
+Assuming an initial public offering price of \$17.00 per ADS (the midpoint of the range set forth on the cover of this prospectus), the 1,998,958 outstanding shares of Series C preferred shares would convert into 2,076,119 ordinary shares.
+See "Series C conversion" for further discussion.